28th Annual Celebration and Benefit

-Mahalo for donating your time to join the Kona Brewers Festival in raising funds for Hawaii non-profits.
-This year, we will have 36 breweries.
-There will be 2 volunteers per station, one to pour and serve and the other to take off wrist band tabs with a possible third person as a floater.
+Mahalo for donating your time to join the Kona Brewers Festival in raising funds for Hawaii’s environment, culture and youth.
+This year, we will have 30 breweries.
+We’ll need 45 volunteers this year, to pour and serve and ensure tokens are received for each sample.
+We’ll also assign people in each circle to provide assistance and relief.

-- Instructions from the Department of Liquor Control
+- Instructions from the Dept. of Liquor Control

-- When pouring, pull the handle forward all the way with one quick motion and then back in
+- When pouring, pull the handle forward all the way with one quick motion and then back up

 - Fill mug only to 4 oz pour line, not including head (frothy foam on top of beer).
 This is a beer “tasting” event.
 Anyone caught pouring above the line will be asked to leave the Festival.

-- Additional wooden beer scrip is available for purchase near Tiny Bubbles, $2 each.
-Beer Pourer must place all tabs and scrip in wicker basket.
+- Beer Pourer must place all wooden tokens in lauhala basket.
 Eyes will be watching.

 - Beer has been donated to the Kona Brewers Festival and belongs to the event, not the brewery that made the donation.
 Brewery staff is allowed to “taste” their beer to make sure it is good and pouring properly.
 Beer/Brewery staff are not allowed to pour.

-- 7:30 p.m. or once keg is empty – you must unscrew beer tap handles and if you know how, pop off the yellow handle to remove hoses from keg.
-Otherwise wait until someone can help.
-Drop off taps at Tiny Bubbles.
+- At 7:00PM or once keg is empty, you must unscrew beer tap handles and pop off the yellow handle to remove hoses from keg.